 Hosted by Green Whales, Inc., the inaugural Jim Whelan Open Water Festival successfully resurrected the historic and challenging swim for its 54th installment in 2019 in honor of the late Jim Whelan; a former NJ State Senator, Mayor of Atlantic City, member of the Atlantic City Beach Patrol, Atlantic City teacher, and Atlantic City High School Swim Coach.

-"Honoring nostalgia in service to our community."
+Our motto: "Honoring nostalgia in service to our community."

 Through our efforts and the generous support of our sponsors, we continue to accomplish our two main goals:

 The history of this legendary marathon swim began back in 1953 when two ACBP members, Ed "Dutch" Stetser and Edward Solitare, participated in a $100 bet to see who could circumnavigate Absecon Island first.
 It was Solitare who won, completing the grueling course in 13:30, with Stetser only an hour behind him.
 Throughout the following half-century, numerous international open water swimming athletes competed in the race, which was eventually called a "world championship ocean marathon."

 The Around the Island® current record holder, as documented on marathonswimmers.org, remains Stéphane Gomez, from France, set in 2004 with a time of 6:37.09.

 (No individual competitors finished the course.)

 Jim was a significant figure in Atlantic City, and through his wife Kathy, we know he would love that our event benefits Green Whales, Inc.—a non-profit that supports swimming & water safety programs in Atlantic City and the surrounding communities.